yegor256/blog/_drafts/fp.md

 double x = Math.abs(3.1415926d);
 {% endhighlight %}

-What's wrong about it?
-We need a function and we get it from class `Math`.
+What's wrong with it?
+We need a function, and we get it from class `Math`.
-The class has many useful functions inside that can be used for many typical mathematical operations, like calculating maximum, minimum, sinus, cosinus, etc.
+The class has many useful functions inside it that can be used for many typical mathematical operations, like calculating maximum, minimum, sine, cosine, etc.
-It is a very popular concept, look at any commercial or an open source product.
+It is a very popular concept; just look at any commercial or open source product.
-These utility classes are used everywhere, since Java was invented (this `Math` class was introduced in Java's first version).
+These utility classes are used everywhere since Java was invented (this `Math` class was introduced in Java's first version).
 Well, technically there is nothing wrong.
 The code will work.
-But it is not an object-oriented programming.
+But it is not object-oriented programming.
 Instead, it is imperative and procedural.
 Do we care?
 Well, it's up to you to decide.
-Let's see what is the difference.
+Let's see what the difference is.

-There is basically two different approaches &mdash; declarative and imperative.
+There are basically two different approaches: declarative and imperative.

 [Imperative programming](http://en.wikipedia.org/wiki/Imperative_programming)
-is focused on describing **how** a program operates, in terms of statements that change a program state.
+is focused on describing **how** a program operates in terms of statements that change a program state.
 We just saw an example of imperative programming above.
-Here is more (this pure imperative/procedural programming that has nothing to do with OOP):
+Here is another (this is pure imperative/procedural programming that has nothing to do with OOP):

 {% highlight java %}